ligato/docs/docs/plugins/linux-plugins.md

 The Linux ARP proto defines an interface, IP address and MAC address fields.
 All fields are mandatory.

 The ARP entry is dependent on the associated Linux interface.
 An ARP configuration is postponed until the interface appears.
-Target namespace is derived from the interface identified by the unique name.
+The target namespace is derived from the interface identified by the unique name.
 The interface host name must be unique within the namespace scope.

 ---